KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 The `sell` method issues a sell request and attempts to match an order from the orderbook based on the provided arguments.

 ::: tip

 Buy and sell methods always create the `taker` order first.
-It means that you will require to pay additional 1/777 fee of the trade amount during the swap for taking the liquidity from market.
-If your order is not matched in 5 seconds it's automatically converted to maker and stays in orderbook until it's matched or cancelled.
-To always act as maker please use [setprice method](../atomic-swap-dex/dex-api.html#setprice)
+Therefore, you must pay an additional 1/777 fee of the trade amount during the swap when taking liquidity from market.
+If your order is not matched in 30 seconds, the order is automatically converted to a `maker` request and stays on the orderbook until the request is matched or cancelled.
+To always act as a maker, please use the [setprice method.](../atomic-swap-dex/dex-api.html#setprice)

 :::

-### Arguments:
+#### Arguments

 | Structure | Type     | Description |
 | --------- | -------- | ----------- |